 Unique experiences at Stone Chalet Bed and Breakfast Inn

-From weddings to business meetings to concerts, our Event Center — light-filled and spacious by day, intimate by night -- provides a unique and comfortable ambiance.
+From weddings to business meetings to concerts, our Event Center — light-filled and spacious by day, intimate by night -- provides a unique and comfortable ambience.
 We hold events for people staying at the inn, but we also offer the center for events open to the public.
-One example: A three-day pop-up exhibition of The International Museum of Dinnerware Design, focused on Mid-Century furniture, dishes, glassware and flatware by leading designers returning for Mother's Day weekend.
+One example: A three-day pop-up exhibition of The International Museum of Dinnerware Design, focused on Mid-Century furniture, dishes, glassware and flatware by leading designers returning for Mother's Day weekend and musical performances.